AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 ###Sampling

 The concept of sampling is widely used in statistics and data mining.
-In statistics the default position is that obtaining the entire data population is often infeasible and physically too expensive.
+In statistics, the default position is that obtaining the entire data population is often infeasible and physically too expensive.
 In data mining, processing the entire dataset, even if it is available in some storage, might be too computationally expensive to do.

 <a href="https://bibliu.com/app/#/view/books/9780273775324/pdf2htmlex/index.html" target="_blank">Read section 2.3.2 (pp.72-76) of Chapter 2</a> in the text Introduction to Data Mining (Tan et al 2019).
 This section will give you further information on sampling and the different types of data sampling that can be conducted.